-Advisors seeking attractive and support consumers with values investing interest may perform rigorous invest selection and screening process that not only support optimal performance but also measure the societal and environmental impact of the firms themselves.
+Advisors seeking attractive and support consumers with values investing interest may perform rigorous investment selection and screening processes that not only support optimal performance but also measure the societal and environmental impact of the firms themselves.

-You may want to find and advisor that’s confident about utilizing traditional vehicles, but passionate about finding less common ways to accomplish your goals, especially if doing so better aligns with your personal beliefs.
+You may want to find an advisor that’s confident about utilizing traditional vehicles.
+However, you want them to be passionate about finding less common ways to accomplish your goals.
+Especially if doing so better aligns with your personal beliefs.

-The right advisor’s role should be simple: to understand not just where you want to go, but who you are and what values you have so that he/she can examine all of the right options that can fit and empower you to move forward.
+The right advisor’s role should be simple.
+They should understand not just where you want to go but who you are and what values you have.
+This is so he/she can examine all of the right options that can fit and empower you to move forward.